-- 2.11 Contractor Assumption of the Risk.
-Contractor agrees that access to PII, USAC Data, Confidential Information, and USAC IT Systems is at USAC's sole discretion, and that Contractor's access to such systems or information may be conditioned, revoked or denied by USAC at any time, for any reason, without any liability whatsoever to USAC.
-Access to USAC IT Systems by Contractor and Contract Staff, including any data-sharing or interoperability between USAC and Contractor, shall be for the sole purpose of providing the Services.
-Contractor agrees that: (i) USAC IT Systems are owned solely by USAC; (ii) USAC will monitor the use of USAC IT Systems; (iii) neither Contractor nor Contract Staff have any expectation of privacy with regard to USAC IT Systems; and (iv) all information appearing on USAC IT Systems (except for information publicly disclosed by USAC) will be considered Confidential Information.
-Contractor will not use USAC IT Systems except as expressly authorized by USAC.
-USAC requires that Contract Staff use a USAC.org email address when providing Services.
-Contractor agrees that its use of, and access to, USAC IT Systems is completely at its own risk. - 2.12 Contractor's Obligation for Subcontractors.
+- 2.12 Contractor's Obligation for Subcontractors.
 Contractor agrees to ensure that any subcontractor that accesses, receives, maintains, or transmits PII, USAC Data, Confidential Information, or USAC IT Systems agrees to the same restrictions and conditions that apply to Contractor under this Privacy and Security Addendum and the USAC Standard Terms and Conditions. - 2.13 Performance Within United States.
 All Services must be performed within the United States.
 This requirement is inclusive of: (a) work related to the Services performed by all Contract Staff; and (b) storage and/or processing of data and/or other virtual Services (such as cloud storage, remote data processing, etc.). - 2.14 Cybersecurity Incidents and Privacy Incidents - 2.14.1 Contractor Must Notify USAC of Cybersecurity Incidents and Privacy Incidents.
 Contractor shall examine any Event that is an exception to the normal operation of IT infrastructure, systems, services, or privacy in order to identify if the Event represents a threat, an attack, or a breach.
-Any Event identified as a Cybersecurity Incident or Privacy Incident requires that USAC be notified at incident@USAC.org and Privacy@USAC.org within one (1) hour of becoming aware of an actual or suspected Cybersecurity Incident or Privacy Incident.
-Privacy Incident is to be reported to USAC Contact and completing the Privacy Incident.
-Privacy Incident notifies the Privacy Officer and required mailboxes. - 2.14.2 Notification Requirements.
+Any Event identified as a Cybersecurity Incident or Privacy Incident requires that USAC be notified at incident@USAC.org and Privacy@USAC.org within one (1) hour of becoming aware of an actual or suspected Cybersecurity Incident or Privacy Incident or Privacy Incident. - 2.14.2 Notification Requirements.
 Contractor's notice to USAC shall include the following: (i) a description of the Cybersecurity Incident or Privacy Incident, including the date of the Cybersecurity Incident or Privacy Incident and the date of discovery by Contractor, if known; (ii) a description of the type(s) of Malicious Code, PII, USAC Data, Confidential Information, or USAC IT Systems involved in the Cybersecurity Incident or Privacy Incident, if any; (iii) if applicable and to the extent possible, a list of each individual whose PII has been, or is reasonably believed to have been accessed, acquired, used, or disclosed during or as a result of the Cybersecurity Incident or Privacy Incident; (iv) a brief description of what Contractor is doing to investigate the Cybersecurity Incident or Privacy Incident and mitigate the harm to USAC; (v) any steps Contractor recommends USAC should take to protect itself from potential harm resulting from the Cybersecurity Incident or Privacy Incident; (vi) the name, phone number, and e-mail address of Contractor's representative responsible for responding to the Cybersecurity Incident or Privacy Incident; and (vii) any information required for USAC to comply with the Data Security Laws.
-Upon receiving Contractor's initial notice, USAC shall have the right to immediately take any security measures it deems reasonably necessary to mitigate the harmful effects to the PII, USAC Data, Confidential Information, or the USAC IT Systems.
-Contractor will regularly supplement its notice(s) with additional information as it becomes available.
+Upon receiving Contractor's initial notice, USAC shall have the right to immediately take any security measures it deems reasonably necessary to mitigate the harmful effects to the PII, USAC Data,